Formulae Cheat Sheet to Prepare for Machine Learning Specialty

 A Machine Learning Specialist has performed a load test on a single instance and determined that peak requests per minute (RPM) without service degradation is about 1400 RPM.
 The Specialist intends to set the invocation safety factor to 0.7

-What should the Specialist set as the SageMakerVariantInvocationsPerInstance
+What should the Specialist set as the SageMakerVariantInvocationsPerInstance setting?

 Solution